 - Personal preferences of the organization

 As for salaried exempt employees, payment depends on many different factors, like if the employee worked for a full week or only part of the week, plus many other varying factors, like an organization’s current PTO policy.
-For example, To read more about specific circumstances and laws surrounding employee pay, please click here, here, or here.
+For example, if state law and the company’s policy permits, an employer theoretically could allow an employee to carry a negative vacation balance and then recoup the time later.
+To read more about specific circumstances and laws surrounding employee pay, please click here, here, or here.

 While it is always important and necessary to follow state and federal laws regarding payroll all of the time, in emergency and extenuating circumstances many organizations find it valuable to offer affected employees paid or unpaid leave to assist in recovery or relief efforts.
 Some organizations will allow employees with PTO to go into negative paid time off, other organizations will simply allow employees in extreme and/or emergency circumstances to utilize unpaid leave after they have ran out of PTO.
 Other organizations have created leave donation programs, which allow employees to donate their personal PTO days to a coworker in need.